imsarahkhan/Group_3_Travel-Agency-Management-System/README.md

 * Users can view and print their booked trip at any time of their convenience using their booking ID.
 * Users can cancel their booked trip without any additional charges using their booking ID.

+Detailed information about the application can be found [here](https://github.com/imsarahkhan/Group_3_Travel-Agency-Management-System/wiki).

 ## File Organization

 The following file structure is used to organize files for this application: